The 4 Best Methods for Attracting New Clients to Your Salon [2020 update]

 No. If you already have a Facebook page or Twitter, definitely leave them live.
 Your clients might still send you messages on there, and it’s still good to appear in Facebook search.
 So don’t delete the FB and Twitter apps from your phone just yet…

-However in terms of trying to bring in new clients, you’ll want to spend all of your time on just one platform.
+However in terms of how to get new clients in a salon, you’ll want to spend all of your time on just one platform.
 And we recommend Instagram.
 If you ask around, experts agree that Facebook pages are dead.
 The new Facebook algorithm has made brand page posts nearly invisible to fans.
 Facebook is now prioritizing posts from family and friends over public content from Pages.

 2. Invest in Your Image